-If you’re looking for an entry-level Bluetooth USB amp and DAC all in one device, then the FiiO BTR3K is just the thing you need for you!
+If you’re looking for an entry-level Bluetooth USB amp and DAC all in one device, then I recommend the FiiO BTR3K!

 This receiver can offer you: